 -

-Don’t take “chicken buses” (unregulated local buses) between host cities—they’re unsafe and unreliable.
-Stick to ETN/Tufesa or airlines.
+Don't take unregulated "chicken buses" (informal local transit) between host cities—they're unsafe and unreliable.
+Stick to licensed ETN/Tufesa or scheduled airlines.

 -